Using Amazon S3 and AWS EC2 as Cloud Backup Storage

 Command line tools.
-Back up data from one S3 bucket to another using AWS SDK or specialized tools.
-Popular command line tools for Linux and Windows such as s3cmd, s4cmd and AWS CLI can be used.
-Install one of those tools to transfer data to S3 buckets and from S3 buckets.
-It is possible to copy data between buckets for recovery purposes.
+Copy objects from one S3 bucket to another using AWS SDK or other tools.
+Other popular command line tools for Linux and Windows such as s3cmd, s4cmd and AWS CLI can also be used.
+Install one of these tools to transfer data to and from S3 buckets.
+You can also use these command line tools to copy data between buckets for recovery purposes.

-Advantages: CLI tools and scripts are available for free.
+- Advantages CLI tools and scripts are available for free.

-AWS Storage Gateway.
-If virtual machines are running in your on-premises data center, you can use AWS Storage Gateway to transfer data to Amazon S3 buckets.
+- AWS Storage Gateway.
+You can use AWS Storage Gateway to transfer data from on-premises physical and virtual machines to Amazon S3 buckets.

-After deploying the storage gateway, standard sharing protocols, such as SMB, NFS and iSCSI, can be used to access Amazon S3 storage.
+After deploying the storage gateway, standard sharing protocols, such as SMB, NFS, and iSCSI, can be used to access Amazon S3 storage.
 AWS Storage Gateway is provided as a virtual appliance for VMware vSphere and Hyper-V platforms and can be downloaded for free if you have a subscription plan to use Amazon S3.

-Alternative Solutions for Data Backup to AWS
+Solutions for Direct Data Backup to AWS

-EC2 replication.
+- Amazon EC2 replication.
 Replicate important EC2 instances in AWS and use EC2 replicas according to your data recovery scenarios and disaster recovery plans providing a high RTO.

 NAKIVO Backup & Replication provides a set of useful features that make configuring backups to AWS faster, more convenient, and reliable.
 These features include:

-Job scheduling.
+- Job scheduling.
 Backup jobs can be scheduled to run automatically.
 Flexible retention settings allow you to preserve multiple recovery points for different recovery cases.